MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/publish-customizations.md

 When you perform customizations that will appear in Dynamics 365 for tablets, you should always explicitly publish your customizations to make sure that every item is synchronized with the Dynamics 365 for tablets application.

 > [!NOTE]
 > Publishing customizations can interfere with normal system operation.
-In a production environment, we recommend that you schedule publishing customizations when it’s least disruptive to users.
+In a production environment, we recommend that you schedule publishing customizations when it's least disruptive to users.

 ## Publishing programmatically